JK-Flip-Flop96/nvim-config/README.md

 # NeoVim Configuration Files

-A full fat Nvim configuration with nothing optimised in the slightest
+A full fat Nvim configuration with nothing optimised in the slightest.
+Lots of stuff to click on.

 ## Table of Contents